marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/allocated.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ALLOCATED, allocation, status

 .. _allocated:

-.. index:: ALLOCATED

-.. index:: allocation, status

 ALLOCATED --- Status of an allocatable entity
 *********************************************